 The Association of Criminology Students organizes field trips and other events related to crime and justice such as guest speakers, movies, field trips and community service events.

-The John Chase Memorial Scholarship is a partial scholarship awarded to a criminology student in his or her junior or senior year.
-College of Social and Behavioral Sciences (SBS) Scholarships are available to incoming freshmen in $5000 per year rate on a competitive basis.
+The John Chase Memorial Scholarship honors the life of the late John Chase, a UNI criminology alumnus who was killed in the line of duty while working for the Dallas Police Department.
+This is a partial scholarship awarded to a criminology student in his or her junior or senior year.
+College of Social and Behavioral Sciences scholarships are available to incoming freshmen in a $5,000 per year rate on a competitive basis.
 Applicants must complete a test and interview on campus in the spring semester.
-Alderman scholarships, approximately $5000, may be awarded to “worthy, needy and appreciative” students by the college.
+Alderman scholarships, approximately $5,000, can be awarded to “worthy, needy and appreciative” students by the college.

 Have questions or want more information?
 Fill out the form below and someone from the department will contact you directly.
 To receive general university information from UNI’s admissions office, please click on ‘Request More Info About UNI’ to the right.